mrutyunjayagadanayak/Gator/README.md

 Gator
-Gator is a backend service developed in Go, utilizing SQLC for type-safe database interactions.
+gator is a backend service developed in Go, utilizing SQLC for type-safe database interactions.
 It is designed to provide a robust and efficient foundation for applications requiring structured database access.

 Features
 Go Backend: Leverages Go's concurrency and performance features.